DebugMate/react-native/README.md

 #### Basic Setup

-o get started with Debugmate, you need to initialize it with your API domain and token.
+o get started with DebugMate, you need to initialize it with your API domain and token.
 This will allow Debugmate to publish error reports to your server.

 ```javascript
 import Debugmate from "debugmate-react-native";